ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

+### 📅 2025-08-06 – Rendering Mesh
+🚀 **Milestone unlocked!**
+- Added a simple box shape model.
+- Removed the stl and stp files, no longer needed.
+- Replaced the stl file viewer with a render_mesh function, now displays the model directly to the VTK viewer.

+---

 ### 📅 2025-08-05 – winx_x64 runtime
 - Copied over the remainder of the OCC dll files, it's a bit redundant, some of them might not be needed, but I haven't eliminated those who are not needed yet.
 They don't directly take up too mich space.
-- I might move the dll's over as a seperate download and provide a script to generate them, but for now the compiled files are ready to use.
+- I might move the dll's over as a separate download and provide a script to generate them, but for now the compiled files are ready to use.
 - Included the first public version of my wrapper, the included pyi file should make use of it understandable.
 - Added functionality into the wrapper to display mesh, not tested yet, but should make the models renderable in VTK.
 - Linux runtime files and wrapper exists, not uploaded yet since things change constantly, but could be upped if needed.